Flete Field Lab, Year 3

 The project works closely with Plymouth University’s professional laboratories to test and prove efficacy, as well as researchers from around the world (due to the ground-breaking nature of this work).

-Year 3 funding will enable Flete Field Lab to build on its success to date and:
+Year 3 funding enabled Flete Field Lab to build on its success to date and:

 Biochar and Mycoremediation are under-researched and little understood in the UK.
 There is a gulf between scientific knowledge and practical implementation.
 Flete Field Lab bridges this gap, providing practical trials on local farms that are underpinned by rigorous academic research.